informatica-unica/lip/contextfree/README.md

 >```
 >dune build -w
 >```
->Keep it running while you work on [lib/grammar.ml](lib/grammar.ml) and have a look at its live output one in a while.
+>Keep it running while you work on [lib/grammar.ml](lib/grammar.ml) and have a look at its live output once in a while.